Redeem Now Ends in:

 Seven notes.
 G lies a Perfect Fifth above C.

-On the Circle of Fifths, do notes that are further apart generally create more consonance (smoothness) or more tension (dissonance)?
+On the Circle of Fifths, do notes that are further apart sound more stable or tense?

-Notes that are further apart are less harmonic and generally create more tension (dissonance).
+Notes that are further apart are more tense.

 Consider C and F♯ (shown below).
 Given their distant relationship on the Circle of Fifths (opposite each other), what kind of sound might you expect when they are played together or sequentially?

-A more dissonant or tense sound, as they are a tritone apart and maximally distant on the Circle.
+A more dissonant or tense sound, as they are maximally distant on the Circle (called a tritone).

 audio-thumbnail